Skip to Content

 By rotating deworming medications, you reduce the chances that the parasites build resistance.
 Remember, it’s not just about changing brands, but about changing the active ingredients.

-It’s also critical to be aware of seasonal worms and the drugs used for their control.
-As much as we would like, there is no worming protocol that completely rids animals of worms, but a good plan reduces parasite infections so horses can remain healthy, and they don’t develop symptoms.
+It’s also critical to be aware of seasonal worms and the drugs used to control them.
+As much as we would like, there is no worming protocol that completely rids animals of worms, but a good plan reduces parasite infections so horses can remain healthy and don’t develop symptoms.

-After you worm your horse, leave it isolated for a couple of days.
+After you worm your horse, leave it isolated for a few days.
 The animal will expel the drug and worms in its manure.
 Some of this is toxic to other animals, especially certain dog breeds.

 How do horses get worms?

-As we know, horses are susceptible to a variety of worms, including strongyles, bots, and tapeworms and these parasites can cause diarrhea, weight loss, and anemia in horses.
-Worms are acquired by horses in a number of ways.
+As we know, horses are susceptible to a variety of worms, including strongyles, bots, and tapeworms.
+These parasites can cause diarrhea, weight loss, and anemia in horses.
+Horses acquire worms in a number of ways.

-They can ingest the parasites while grazing on contaminated grass or soil.
-They can also contract them from drinking contaminated water.
+Horses can ingest the parasites while grazing on contaminated grass or soil or contract them from drinking contaminated water.
 In addition, horseflies and other insects can transmit worms to horses when they bite.

-To help prevent the spread of worms, horse owners should practice good sanitation measures, such as regularly cleaning stalls and pastures.
-In addition, horse owners should have their animals dewormed on a regular basis.
+To help prevent the spread of worms, horse owners should practice good sanitation measures, such as regularly cleaning stalls and pastures and having their animals dewormed.

 Eggs and larvae are passed in the manure of infected horses and spread in grass.
 Horses swallow the larvae when grazing, and the cycle begins once again.

-The larvae mature in the horse’s digestive tract or other organs and wreak havoc on the animal’s immunity and damage the horse’s ability to convert food into useful nutrients.
+The larvae mature in the horse’s digestive tract or other organs, wreaking havoc on the animal’s immunity and damaging the horse’s ability to convert food into useful nutrients.

-Sometimes the damage caused to a host is permanent and critical.
-Young horses and older horses with decreased immunity are at high risk of damage from worms.
+Sometimes, the damage caused to a host is permanent and critical.
+Young and older horses with decreased immunity are at high risk of damage from worms.

-Below are before and after pictures of a horse.
-You can tell from the first picture he displayed classic signs of having worms.
+Below are before-and-after pictures of a horse.
+In the first picture, you can tell he displayed classic signs of having worms.
 The second picture is a few months after he was fed correctly and started on a worming program.

 Picture of an underweight two-year old horse.